josehdez01/torero-mq/README.md

 - Other useful options (mapped to BullMQ JobsOptions via `toBullOptions`):
     - `retries`, `backoff`, `timeoutMs`, `priority`, `removeOnComplete`, `removeOnFail`

+## Common Usage Patterns

+- HTTP endpoints: enqueue and await the result in the same request for quick tasks; or return `jobId` and poll elsewhere for longer work.
+- Cron-style workers: `scheduleRepeat({ cron: '*/5 * * * *' }, payload)` and iterate the stream to act on each run.
+- Fire-and-forget: call `sumQueue.publish(payload)` and ignore the returned handle if you don’t need results.
+- Strong types: both `input` and `result` are inferred from your Zod schemas.

 ## Worker Management

 - `runWorkers: true` makes the service spawn in‑process workers.